unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ### Using an HTTP Proxy

-To access <uns/> through proxy servers, you can configure the HTTP_PROXY and HTTPS_PROXY environment variables with either the DNS domain names or IP addresses and port numbers used by your proxy servers.
+To access <brand name="uns"/> through proxy servers, you can configure the HTTP_PROXY and HTTPS_PROXY environment variables with either the DNS domain names or IP addresses and port numbers used by your proxy servers.
 See the following examples.

 :::: tabs